bitterjug/devjournal-crypto/devjournal.markdown

 `order` help us set the sequence of, e.g. milestones.

 See 'serializers' in DjangoRestFramework.
-ModelViewset in DJR don't look at reverse relationshiups.
+ModelViewset in DJR don't look at reverse relationships.